-This post will help you learn how to clean a toilet, the best toilet bowl cleaner, and how to remove hard water stains.
+This post will help you learn how to clean a toilet, the best toilet bowl cleaner, green cleaning options, and how to remove hard water stains.

 Fast and Easy – How to Remove Hard Water Stains

 I did some research and experimented on the easiest ways to remove hard water stains from toilets and how to clean a toilet.

 As parents of 3 little kids, Force of Nature is our go-to all purpose cleaner.
 It's nontoxic but is EPA approved for use against Covid-19.

 We love vinegar, but we use Force of Nature every day.